 sudo service mongod start.
 It should run like any other MongoDB installation now, running

 mongo from the terminal will open the interactive shell.
 If you’re looking for how to use mongo (because it is a little different than traditional SQL syntax), their documentation is a great starting point.

 Note: Never pull the power cord from a Pi without first stopping Mongo.
 If you do, the databases may become corrupted and you will have a hard time fixing the mess you made.
 Before powering down the pi, quick run

 sudo /etc/init.d/mongod stop, and make sure it is stopped before you shut down.

 That’s all you need to run Mongo on the Pi.
 Hopefully an enterprising person will come along and build a more recent version of Mongo for ARM devices.
 If that happens, I’ll update this post accordingly, but for now, enjoy your MongoPi!

-If you have any questions or if I made a mistake somewhere, please email me and let me know.
-You can also find this site on Github (see footer link) and submit a PR with your changes.
+If you have any questions or if I made a mistake somewhere, please contact me and let me know.

 2014/09/19 – Added link to svvitale’s script

 2014/10/28 – Added how to start the mongo shell and link to documentation, thanks to Timo Denk.